 How do you retain more information while reading a book?

 To retain more information from reading can be a challenge to students and probably to all of us.
-The most important thing of being a student is the fact that you’re building yourself with pieces of wisdom that you can use in real life.
+The most important thing to being a student is the fact that you’re building yourself with pieces of wisdom that you can use in real life.
 Thus, schools train students to read more books and learn as much as they can.

 In real life, reading is even more important.
 While in school, your primary reason why you read books is to pass your subject.
 But in real life, you are making the best of it.